-Relation to Farming Community
+2.3.1 Relation to Farming Community

-Beyond the types of workers listed in the table above, workers fall into different categories based on their role in the community: family, member of the local community or migrant.
-BCI stakeholders should take these categories into consideration in order to ensure, for example, that family members are included in appropriate training (especially wives or adult sons or daughters of farmers in smallholder contexts), or that migrants or other potentially vulnerable groups do not experience discrimination.
+Workers fall into different categories based on their role in the community: family, member of the local community, or migrant.
+BCI Implementing Partners should take this factor into consideration in order to ensure, for example, that family members are included in appropriate training (especially spouses or adult sons or daughters of farmers in smallholder contexts), or that migrants or other potentially vulnerable groups do not experience discrimination of wages or access to important health and safety precautions.

-Family Workers
+Family

-Family workers can include the spouse (husband of a female farmer or the wife of a male farmer) or extended family, such as cousins.
+Family workers can include the spouse (husband or wife of a farmer) or extended family, like cousins.
 Family workers may live permanently or temporarily with the farmer.
-Exceptionally, in the case of family smallholdings, children 13 years or above may help on their family's farm, provided that the work does not threaten their health, safety, well-being, education or development, and that they are supervised by adults and given appropriate training.
-Children under 18 must not participate in hazardous tasks (including pesticide application)
+In the case of family smallholdings, children 13 years or older may help on their family's farm provided that the work does not threaten their health, safety, well-being, education, or development, and that they are supervised by adults and given appropriate training.
+Children under 18 cannot participate in hazardous tasks (including pesticide application).

-In smallholder and some medium farms, family workers may or may not receive remuneration.
-Members of the nuclear family typically contribute to the family farming enterprise and do not receive cash wages, while more distant relatives might work for cash or other in-kind support.
+Family workers may or may not receive remuneration.
+Members of the nuclear family may contribute to the family farming enterprise and do not receive cash wages (i.e. Unpaid Family Workers, which is included in the typology as a discrete group), while more distant relatives might work for cash or other in-kind support.

-If a family member is formally employed by a farm, he/she would not be considered an 'unpaid family worker', rather counted as an official employee from the local community.
-This is an important distinction, as it may affect farm categorisation, i.e. whether a farm is considered dependent on permanent hired labour.
+If a family member is formally employed by a farm s/he would not be considered an Unpaid Family Worker, rather counted as an official employee from the local community.
+This is an important distinction as it may affect Producer categorisation, i.e. whether farms are considered dependent on hired labour.